 These things change from country to country, for example, Germany doesn’t view a Roth IRA as a tax-advantaged retirement account, but it does view the Solo 401K as a retirement account.

-But there isn’t an easy way to find out this information usually unless you are specialized in German and American taxes.
+But there isn’t an easy way to find out this information unless you are specialized in German and American taxes.

 It’s very easy to make a mistake.